DrChainsaw/NaiveNASlib.jl/README.md

 Pkg.add("https://github.com/DrChainsaw/NaiveNASlib.jl")
 ```

-The price one has to pay is that the computation graph must be explicitly defined in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do (in its defense, the sole reason anyone would use this library to begin with is to not have to create computation graphs themselves).
+The price one has to pay is that the computation graph must be explicitly defined in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
+In its defense, the sole reason anyone would use this library to begin with is to not have to create computation graphs themselves.

-Disclaimer: Syntax is a bit clumsy.
-It will hopefully change into something more terse before wip status is removed.
+Main supported use cases:
+* Change the input/output size of vertices
+* Parameter pruning (policy excluded)
+* Remove a vertex from the graph
+* Add a vertex to the graph
+* Add/remove edges to/from vertex

+For each of the above operations, NaiveNASlib makes the necessary changes to neighbouring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations.

 Just to get started, lets create a simple graph for the summation of two numbers:
 ```julia